Varun-Chakraborty/compiler/README.md

 ### Example
 **program.asm**
 ```
-IN R2           ; input to register 2
+IN R1               ; Input the number
-MOVEM R2, 0     ; move to memory address 0 from register 2
-IN R2           ; input to register 2
+IN R0               ; Input default 1, constants are yet to be implemented
-MOVEM R2, 1     ; move to memory address 1 from register 2
-MOVER R1, 0     ; move to register 1 from memory address 0
-ADD R0, R1, 1   ; add value stored in register 1 to value stored in memory address 1 and store in register 0
+MOVEM R0 1          ; Move default 1 to memory location 1
-MOVEM R0, 0     ; move to memory address 0 from register 0
+LOOP: MOVEM R1 0    ; Support of labels; Move input to memory location 0
-MOVER R3, 0     ; move to register 3 from memory address 0
+MULT R0 R0 0        ; Multiply value at R0 (default 1 for the first iteration) with input
+SUB R1 R1 1         ; Subtract 1 from input
+JNZ LOOP            ; Jump to loop if input is not 0
-OUT R3          ; output the value stored in register 3
+OUT R0              ; Output the result
-HALT            ; end the program
 ```
+As you might have guessed, the above program calculates the factorial of the input number.

 **Output**
 ```
+Debug mode enabled.
+Loading binary file: output.bin
 Binary file loaded successfully.
 Starting execution...
-Debug mode enabled.
-Executing instruction at PC 0: Opcode = 5, Operands = [2]
+Executing instruction at PC 0: Opcode = 5, Operands = [1]
+Enter value for register 1: 5
+Executing instruction at PC 6: Opcode = 5, Operands = [0]
-Enter value for register 2: 15
+Enter value for register 0: 1
+Executing instruction at PC 12: Opcode = 1, Operands = [0, 1]
+Executing instruction at PC 22: Opcode = 1, Operands = [1, 0]
+Executing instruction at PC 32: Opcode = 10, Operands = [0, 0, 0]
+Executing instruction at PC 44: Opcode = 3, Operands = [1, 1, 1]
+Executing instruction at PC 56: Opcode = 9, Operands = [22]
+Executing instruction at PC 22: Opcode = 1, Operands = [1, 0]
+Executing instruction at PC 32: Opcode = 10, Operands = [0, 0, 0]
+Executing instruction at PC 44: Opcode = 3, Operands = [1, 1, 1]
+Executing instruction at PC 56: Opcode = 9, Operands = [22]
-Executing instruction at PC 6: Opcode = 1, Operands = [2, 0]
+Executing instruction at PC 22: Opcode = 1, Operands = [1, 0]
+Executing instruction at PC 32: Opcode = 10, Operands = [0, 0, 0]
+Executing instruction at PC 44: Opcode = 3, Operands = [1, 1, 1]
-Executing instruction at PC 16: Opcode = 5, Operands = [2]
+Executing instruction at PC 56: Opcode = 9, Operands = [22]
-Enter value for register 2: 15
-Executing instruction at PC 22: Opcode = 1, Operands = [2, 1]
+Executing instruction at PC 22: Opcode = 1, Operands = [1, 0]
-Executing instruction at PC 32: Opcode = 0, Operands = [1, 0]
+Executing instruction at PC 32: Opcode = 10, Operands = [0, 0, 0]
-Executing instruction at PC 42: Opcode = 2, Operands = [0, 1, 1]
+Executing instruction at PC 44: Opcode = 3, Operands = [1, 1, 1]
+Executing instruction at PC 56: Opcode = 9, Operands = [22]
-Executing instruction at PC 54: Opcode = 1, Operands = [0, 0]
+Executing instruction at PC 22: Opcode = 1, Operands = [1, 0]
-Executing instruction at PC 64: Opcode = 0, Operands = [3, 0]
+Executing instruction at PC 32: Opcode = 10, Operands = [0, 0, 0]
+Executing instruction at PC 44: Opcode = 3, Operands = [1, 1, 1]
-Executing instruction at PC 74: Opcode = 6, Operands = [3]
+Executing instruction at PC 56: Opcode = 9, Operands = [22]
-Output from register 3: 30
-Executing instruction at PC 80: Opcode = 4, Operands = []
+Executing instruction at PC 68: Opcode = 6, Operands = [0]
+Output from register 0: 120
 Execution completed.
-Final Register State:
-Register 0: 30
+Register 0: 120
-Register 1: 15
+Register 1: 0
-Register 2: 15
+Register 2: 0
-Register 3: 30
+Register 3: 0
-Program Counter: 84
+Program Counter: 74
 End of Execution.
 ```
 Such output shows up if you run the CPU in debug mode i.e. with `--debug` flag: